 Several special Deferral rules

-There are some of the specific Deferral rules that keep in mind for CARES Act Payroll Tax Deferral Process in QuickBooks:
+There are some of the specific Deferral rules that keep in mind for the CARES Act Payroll Tax Deferral Process in QuickBooks:

 - The Deferral also applies to the associated estimated tax in respect of 50 percent of self-employment taxes for individuals.